 - Plastic Greenhouse: This type of greenhouse is built using moldable polymer materials such as polyethylene (or polyethylene) film or polycarbonate materials.
 It is more durable than the domestic greenhouse.

-- Commercial Greenhouse: This type of greenhouse is a full-service, stand-alone unit with built-in screening, heating, cooling, and lighting equipment that can be remotely controlled via a mobile device or computer.
+- Commercial Greenhouse: This type of greenhouse is a full-service thanks to the Milestone team, it has stand-alone unit with built-in screening, heating, cooling, and lighting equipment that can be remotely controlled via a mobile device or computer.
 This type of greenhouse is the most expensive.

 You should site your greenhouse in a location where the light intensity is high and the temperature and humidity is moderate.